davewill/Altair8800/README.md

 The DPAD emulation simply returns -127, 0, and 126 for the analog values. this works great for many games, but others truly expect and need to get a range of analog values.
 I may add some sort of time based analog joystick emulation, but it would need to be reconfigurable.
 I will also want to add sending key inputs when gamepad buttons are pressed, so they can be used with games that are keyboard based.

 ### GamePad Mods
 The original controller is wired to an onboard chip (inside the black blob).
-It looks something like the diagram below:
+The schematic of the button matrix looks something like the diagram below:
 ![SNES Schematic](https://cdn-learn.adafruit.com/assets/assets/000/000/385/original/gaming_snes.png)

-A simpler approach is outlined [Here](https://learn.adafruit.com/usb-snes-gamepad/disassemble-the-snes-controller).
+Instructions for disassembling the controller are [here](https://learn.adafruit.com/usb-snes-gamepad/disassemble-the-snes-controller).
 Since we don't have 12 separate inputs, we have to use a slightly different circuit.
-Splitting the buttons into two groups and adding diodes so that we can have n-buttons pressed at the same time.
+We split the buttons into two groups, so we can scan them as two rows of the key matrix and add diodes so that we can have n-buttons pressed at the same time.

 ![Gamepad](Hardware/Schematic_AltairLCD_Gamepad.png)Schematic of modded controller.